-For my own sense in reading it, is that the author Stratford Caldecott has become frustrated with the way Christian practice frequently degenerates into rote and ennui.
+For my own sense in reading it, is that Stratford Caldecott, the author, has become frustrated with the way Christian practice frequently degenerates into rote and ennui.

 It is though I hear the author wanting to shout: Christianity is not about moralism!
 It is about that which is infinitely more profound than moralism.

 It is indeed about all things made new – as the book’s title proclaims.
-And thus much of the book is to do with the profound mysteries of the Apocalypse, with the final victory of the Lamb and the descent of the New Jerusalem …
+And so much of the book has to do with the profound mysteries of the Apocalypse, with the final victory of the Lamb and the descent of the New Jerusalem …

 The holy frustration of the author would appear to be evident at the beginning of the third chapter, which supplies a certain key to the entire book: